 THE YOUNG MEN’S ASSOCIATION LECTURE TONIGHT.

 — Most of our readers have doubtless heard of, if they have not read, those most delightful volumes anent Pacific ocean and island life, entitled "Typee" and "Omoo," which were so highly praised, at the date of their publication, by the pen of this country and Great Britain.
 The author of them, Herman Mellville, Esq., delivers a lecture before the Young Men's Association, this evening, in Metropolitan Hall.
 Subject, “The South Seas."
 Prof. Whitney will, on the conclusion of the lecture, give a number of his inimitable impersonations.
 Admittance twenty five cents.
-We trust there will be a full house. --Chicago Daily Press and Tribune, Thursday Morning, February 24, 1859.The next day Melville's South Sea lecture received this extensive review in the Chicago Daily Press and Tribune:
+We trust there will be a full house. --Chicago Daily Press and Tribune, Thursday Morning, February 24, 1859.The next day Melville's South Sea lecture received this extensive review in the Chicago Tribune:

 Found on Newspapers.com